-- 1. Adopt a resolution approving the 2018-2023 Electric and Water Rules and Rates; and - 2.
+- 1. Adopt a resolution approving the 2018-2023 Electric and Water Rules and Rates; - 2.
+Annually review the adopted rates; and - 3.
 Approve changes to the Sharing Households Assist Riverside's Energy Program and Energy Saving Assistance Program.

 BOARD RECOMMENDATION: